 log_b(x) = log_c(x) / log_c(b)

-For example, if you want to find log_2(8) using a calculator that only has log base 10, you can use the change of base formula as follows:
+Take this: if you want to find log_2(8) using a calculator that only has log base 10, you can use the change of base formula as follows:

 log_2(8) = log_10(8) / log_10(2)

 In the context of the TI-84 calculator, which primarily supports base 10 (common logarithm) and base e (natural logarithm), the change of base formula is essential for computing logarithms with any other base, including base 2.
-By understanding and applying this formula, you can easily overcome the limitations of the calculator and unlock its full potential for solving logarithmic problems.
+By understanding and applying this formula, you can easily overcome the limitations of the calculator and open up its full potential for solving logarithmic problems.
 The TI-84 offers both the "log(" function for base 10 and the "ln(" function for base e, making it a versatile tool when used in conjunction with the change of base formula.

 Trends and Latest Developments in Logarithmic Applications

 In the realm of cryptography, logarithms play a vital role in various encryption algorithms.
-The discrete logarithm problem, which involves finding the exponent x in the equation g^x ≡ h (mod p), where g, h, and p are known, is the foundation of many public-key cryptosystems, such as Diffie-Hellman key exchange and ElGamal encryption.
+Worth adding: the discrete logarithm problem, which involves finding the exponent x in the equation g^x ≡ h (mod p), where g, h, and p are known, is the foundation of many public-key cryptosystems, such as Diffie-Hellman key exchange and ElGamal encryption.
 The security of these systems relies on the computational difficulty of solving the discrete logarithm problem for large values of p.

 Tips and Expert Advice for Using Logarithm Base 2 on the TI-84